fetchai/docs-archived/docs/etch-language/sharded-state.md

 <h1>Sharded States</h1>

-A `ShardedState` functions like a `State` type in that data contained within a `ShardedState` will be etched upon the ledger.
+A `ShardedState` is like a `State` type in that data contained within a `ShardedState` will be etched upon the ledger.

 The key difference is that a `ShardedState` is a map, containing key/value pairs.